Limeslice-Software-Foundation/log4dart-plus/doc/user-guide.md

 ## Logging Event

-A <code>LoggingEvent<code> instance contains data specific to a logging statement.
+A <code>LoggingEvent</code> instance contains data specific to a logging statement.
 The data contained is as follows:
 - Severity of the event.
 - The message (statement) of the logging event.
 - The instant the event is triggered as a <code>DateTime</code> instance.